 - Specified controlled and psychotropic drugs are subject to licences obtained from the Ministry of Health.

-- Specified wireless equipment is subject to licence issued by the Telecommunications Division of the Ministry of Economic Development, Industry and International Business.
+- Specified wireless equipment is subject to licence issued by the Division of Energy and Telecommunications.

-- The Ministry of Commerce, Consumer Affairs and Business Development administers import licences for goods such as passenger vehicles, some agricultural and steel products, and some food items such as poultry and eggs.
+- Ministry of Industry, International Business, Commerce, and Small Business Development administers import licences for goods such as passenger vehicles, some agricultural and steel products, and some food items such as poultry and eggs.

 - Mandatory standards administered by the Barbados National Standards Institute (BNSI) are in place for a number of commodities.

-The Customs Department ensures that the relevant supporting documents, for example, permits, certificates and licenses are produced on behalf of other government agencies.
+The Customs Department ensures that the relevant supporting documents (e.g.: permits, certificates, licenses) are produced on behalf of other government agencies.
 Failure to produce the required documentation may result in the detention or seizure of the goods.

 The appropriate government departments are available to determine what, if any, documentation you must acquire before importation.

-- Ministry of Economic Development, Industry and International Business
+- Ministry of Industry, International Business, Commerce and Small Business Development

 - Ministry of Health